MateuszOtmianowski/SQL/Notes.md

   *	**OR**
   *	**NOT**
 *	**ORDER BY xxx ASC/DESC (NULLS FIRST/LAST)**;
-*	adding number to a date, increases day count;
+*	adding a number to a date, increases day count;
-*	substracting to dates results in the number of days between the two;
+*	substracting two dates results in the number of days between the two;

 ###Single row functions
 *	**Case conversion functions**: